dschnelldavis/angular2-json-schema-form/README.md

 The current version is mostly functional, and even includes a few enhancements not available in some other libraries, such as supporting less common JSON Schema features like `oneOf`, `allOf`, and `$ref` links (including circular links).
 However, it still has several bugs, such as not dynamically enabling and disabling conditionally required fields inside objects, and is very fragile because it does not yet include any testing framework at all.

 So if you find this library useful, I encourage you to fork it and send back pull requests for any improvements you make.
 (I would _love_ some tests...)
-I also encourage you to submit bug reports and feature requests, and I'll do my best to keep this library up-to-date.
+I also encourage you to submit bug reports and feature requests, and I'll do my best to answer any questions keep this library up-to-date.
 However, as I am just a single busy developer, I can't guarantee how long it might take to fix any individual bugs.
-So if you need a change or fix to be implemented fast, your best bet is to do it yourself and send a pull request.
+So if you need a change or fix in a hurry, your best bet is to do it yourself and send a pull request.

 Thanks!
 I hope you enjoy using this library as much as I enjoyed writing it. :-)